-- Do not use wax, oils, mop and shine products or any other sealer on your laminate flooring as they do not need anything.
+- Do not use wax, oils, mop and shine products or any other sealer on your flooring as these products are not very effective on laminate.

-- Do not use a wet mop or any soap-based detergents to clean your laminate flooring because they will ruin your floors and leave a dull film on them.
-It's best to use a microfiber mop system.
-Call Express Flooring to get a recommendation on cleaning products.
+- Do not use a wet mop or any soap-based detergents to clean your laminate flooring because they will ruin your floors and leave behind a dull film.
+It’s best to use a microfiber mop system.
+Call us to get a recommendation on cleaning products.

 - Do not allow moisture of any kind to remain on the floor for a long period of time as this can damage your laminate flooring.
-Spills or accidents of any kind, no matter how small or minor, should be cleaned up immediately.
+Spills and accidents, no matter how small or minor, should be cleaned up immediately.

 - Never attempt to sand or refinish laminate flooring.

 - Perform routine maintenance as recommended by the manufacturer.
 This should include sweeping, vacuuming and/or dust mopping to remove dirt and grit.